timbowles/bowleslab_website/content/group_members/Coleman Rainey.md

 title = "Coleman Rainey"

 # Project summary to display on homepage.
-summary = "Cole is an affiliated PhD student and NSF Fellow in the Material Science program at Cal."
+summary = "Cole is an affiliated PhD student and NSF Fellow in the Material Science program."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "questionmark.jpg"
+image_preview = "Rainey-portrait.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["people"]`